 Save time by using Freshbooks, an easy-to-use, cloud-based accounting system that takes the stress and hassle out of bookkeeping and, especially, invoicing.
 You can create an invoice in a few seconds, and Freshbooks’ automated system will handle the rest.
 Visit Freshbooks.com/paula for a free 30-day trial.
 Please mention this show when they ask how you heard about them.

 Policygenius is an easy way to compare life, disability, renter’s, and health insurance online.
 It takes just 5 minutes to compare quotes!
 So if you need life insurance, but you’ve been putting it off because it’s too confusing or time-consuming to look into, check out Policygenius.

 Love pets and looking for a side hustle?
-Consider becoming a pet-sitter for Rover, where you can earn $1,000 or more every month and set your own schedule!
+Consider becoming a pet-sitter for Rover, where you can earn $100 (or more) a week and set your own schedule!
 They’re the largest network of 5-star pet sitters and dog walkers in North America, and you can join their ranks in just a few minutes.
 Go to Rover.com to sign up and fill out your profile, and you could be earning extra cash in no time.

 Skillshare is an online learning community with more than 20,000 classes in things like business, design, and technology.
 And you know what’s awesome?
 You can go through many of these classes in the time it takes to watch a movie.
 Want to take your learning to the next level?
 Grab 2 months of Skillshare for 99 cents at skillshare.com/paula.